Pangolin poaching: the brutal reality

 Pangolins have earned the reputation as one of the most illegally trafficked mammal.
 There are eight species of pangolin, four in Asia and four in Africa.

-While there is lots of coverage of the scale of the illegal pangolin trade, our footage reveals just how cruel and painful the practice is for these gentle animals.
+While there is plenty of coverage of the scale of pangolin poaching and the illegal pangolin trade, our footage reveals just how cruel and painful the practice is for these animals.

 Pangolins are also known as scaly anteaters.
 They’re the only mammals covered in scales, which can protect them from predators.